Search for Meaning

 WE ARE IN A TIME OF WORLD CRISIS.
 Many therapy clients struggle with mental health symptoms worsening due to threats to their health and safety.
 Many clinicians are needing support to stay emotionally present with them while confronting their own anxieties.
 Experiences of crisis are known to produce profound personal transformation.
 But many of us cannot see it yet.

-LOGISTICS: Starts October and meets online for five Thursdays online, 4 – 6:00 pm (PST) (October 15, 29; November 5, 12; and December 3, 2020). $50 per group.
-Participants will have the option of doing one scheduled case consultation.
+LOGISTICS: Starts January 2021 and meets online for five Thursdays, 4 – 6:00 pm (PST) (January 7 and 21; February 4 and 18; March 4, 2021).
+Participants will have the option of doing one scheduled case consultation. $50 per meeting.
+10 CEUs through NASW Oregon.